jgraph/www.diagrams.net-source/doc/faq/add-plugin-confluence-server.md

 categories: [Confluence Server, Plugins]
 ---

+_These plugins should be used as-is, as unsupported examples for developers._

 An administrator can configure draw.io for Confluence Server to load one or more plugins by default.
 Then, whenever someone edits a diagram in that instance, they can use the plugin via the draw.io editor menu.

 _The plugin JavaScript files must be added as an attachment to a page in your instance._